Narwallets/meta-pool/README.md

 (To verify)
 - The users can not lose tokens or block contract operations by using methods under staking section.
-- Users owning SKASHs will accrue benefits on each epoch, except in the extreme unlikely case that all the selected validators go offline dureing that epoch.
+- Users owning SKASHs will accrue rewards on each epoch, except in the extreme unlikely case that all the selected validators go offline dureing that epoch.

 ## Change Log